How to Install a UK eSIM: Guide for iPhone and Android

 The storage limit is rarely an issue for travellers, but if you travel frequently and accumulate eSIM profiles from different trips, you might eventually need to delete old ones to make room for new ones.

 5G coverage in the UK is strong in cities and expanding rapidly in towns.
-EE leads the 5G rollout, followed by Three, Vodafone, and O2.
+EE leads the 5G rollout, according to Ofcom data, followed by Three, Vodafone, and O2.
 If 5G is important to you, check your provider’s network partnership — an eSIM that uses EE will generally give you the best 5G experience.

 If you haven’t picked a provider yet, check out the UK eSIM ranking and comparison to see which one fits your travel style.
 Once you’ve got your plan, come back to this guide for the setup steps.